 The first parameter is the registry hive that you want to query, the second parameter is the key path, and the third is the value name.
 The third parameter is optional – if it is provided, then the procedure will return the data from the specified value item; if it is not provided, then the procedure only returns whether the specified key exists.
 There is also an optional fourth parameter, which is an output parameter, and the data output will go into that.
 The parameters are positional, and while you can specify a name for the parameter, any name will work.
 Since the parameters are positional, my recommendation is to not use the parameter names.
 The following example utilizes the optional fourth parameter, and it will return just the specified path into the variable:

-You would think that if you specify either NULL or an empty string for the third parameter, that you could send whether the key exists to an output variable – however, I have not been able to figure out a way to accomplish this.
+You would think that if you specify either NULL or an empty string for the third parameter, you could send whether the key exists to an output variable – however, I have not been able to figure out a way to accomplish this.
 Specifying either of these values results in an error when running this statement.
 If you know how to do this, please leave a remark so that this post can be updated with that information.

 Using xp_regenumvalues / xp_instance_regenumvalues

-These procedures will enumerate through all of the values of the specified key, returning a separate result set for each value.
+These procedures will enumerate all of the values of the specified key, returning a separate result set for each value.
 For instance, the following statement will return all of the values in the above SQLServerAgent key:

-Having all of these result sets makes it difficult to work with this procedure.
+Having all of these results sets makes it difficult to work with this procedure.
 Thankfully, you can put these all into one result set – just create a temporary table (or table variable) to hold the output, and then use INSERT / EXECUTE to fill it, like the following example does:

 Now that all of the results are in one result set, you can work with it a bit easier.